Curb Your Enthusiasm

-The series was developed from a 1999 one-hour special, Larry David: Curb Your Enthusiasm, which David and HBO originally envisioned as a one-time project.
-It was shot as a mockumentary, where the characters were aware of the presence of cameras and a crew.
+The sitcom was developed from a 1999 one-hour special, Larry David: Curb Your Enthusiasm, which David and HBO originally envisioned as a one-time project.
+It was shot as a mockumentary, in which the characters were aware of the presence of cameras and a crew.
 The series, while not in documentary form, was shot in a somewhat similar cinéma vérité-like style.
+As with Seinfeld, which David co-created, the humor of Curb Your Enthusiasm often revolves around the minutiae of everyday social life.
+Each episode's plot and subplot is established in an outline written by David, and the actors largely improvise the dialogue, a technique known as retroscripting.
+In Season 7, the series began producing and airing episodes in widescreen 16:9.

 Curb Your Enthusiasm received high critical acclaim and has grown in popularity since its debut.
-It has been nominated for 47 Primetime Emmy Awards, including Outstanding Comedy Series for nine of its eleven seasons.
+It was nominated for 55 Primetime Emmy Awards, including Outstanding Comedy Series for eleven of its twelve seasons.
 It won the 2002 Golden Globe Award for Best Television Series – Musical or Comedy.
 It aired for eight mostly consecutive seasons until 2011, and resumed with a ninth season in 2017.
-The tenth season aired in 2020 and the eleventh season in 2021.
-In August 2022, HBO renewed the series for a twelfth season.
+The tenth season aired in 2020 and the eleventh in 2021.
+The series was renewed for a twelfth and final season that premiered on February 4, 2024, and the series finale aired on April 7, 2024.